kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

     key: "yourSecretKey1234"
 ```

-While you can trigger that deployment pipeline manually using Kestra UI or API, just like any other flow, it's better to combine that with a push event emitted by your Git repository.
+While you can trigger that deployment pipeline manually using Kestra UI or API (*i.e. just like any other Kestra flow*), it's better to combine that with a `push` event emitted by your Git repository.
 The above flow leverages the [Webhook trigger](../08.triggers/03.webhook.md) so that your CI/CD flow runs as soon as you push changes to your Git branch.

 To configure the webhook for your GitHub repository, go to **Settings**, and then select **Webhooks**.
 The URL in your browser should look as follows: